mitchpaulus/psychrometric-chart/README.markdown

 Goals of this psychrometric chart:

-- A new goal
 - Open source and accessible online.
 - Dynamic and adjustable parameters for chart construction.
 - High-quality visualization and exports (SVG and PNG).
 - Lightweight page load.
+No unwanted ads or fluff.
 - Just static HTML, JavaScript, and CSS, no need to have an internet connection, just a web browser.